rozum-robotics/pulse-api/README.md

-# Pulse Robot REST API Python
+# Pulse Robot Python API

-This folder contains `Python` wrapper for the [pulse robot](https://rozum.com/robotic-arm/) REST api.
+This folder contains `Python` wrapper for the [pulse robot](https://rozum.com/robotic-arm/) REST API.
-Tested on Python 3.
-Compatibility with Python 2 is not guarantied but underlying api (called `pdhttp`) is generated using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) so it may work for you.
+Tested with Python 3.
+Compatibility with Python 2 is not guaranteed but the underlying API (called `pdhttp`) is generated using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) so it may work for you.

 ## Requirements
 Python 3.4+

 ### Installation

-Using pip:
+To get the latest version use the following command:
-`pip install pulse-api --trusted-host pip.rozum.com -i http://pip.rozum.com/simple` to get the latest version.
+`pip install pulse-api --trusted-host pip.rozum.com -i http://pip.rozum.com/simple`

-To install specific version:
+To install a specific version:
 `pip install pulse-api==v1.v2.v3 --trusted-host pip.rozum.com -i http://pip.rozum.com/simple`
-where **v1**, **v2**, and **v3** (e.g. pulse-api==1.4.3) are version numbers as listed below in compatibility table.
+where **v1**, **v2**, and **v3** (e.g. pulse-api==1.4.3) are version numbers as listed below in the compatibility table.

 ### Software compatibility table
 Pulse desk version  | Python api version